benblack769/benblack769.github.io/exploration_intelligence/generalized_intelligence_requirements.md

 ### Introduction

 In order to think about intelligence, I decided to back up, and think about the many different intelligent things in this world.
 There are the ones we are most familiar with, human and animal intelligences.
 Although we don't really understand them, every day we learn something new.
-Within human intelligence there is conscious intelligence and unconscious intelligence.
+Within human intelligence there is conscious intelligence and unconscious intelligence (although how separate these really are is debatable).
 There are hiveminds, with each individual signaling to others in a way that drives overall behavior.
 Then there are the more bizarre intelligences: evolutionary intelligence, machine intelligences like IBM Watson, decentralized animal and plant intelligences, and more.

-I believe that the conscious intelligence and social intelligence have a significant amount in common, and that unconscious intelligence isn't too far off either.
+I believe that conscious, unconscious and social intelligence have a significant amount in common.

-What I want to do is build a model that, with minimal structural tweaking, can be used to simulate any of those intelligences.
+So what I want to do is build a model that, with minimal structural tweaking, can be used to simulate any of those intelligences.
 This way, I can use the same concepts for studying the individual and social intelligences, perhaps using the same code.
 We can also learn about some of the more unusual ones, such as hiveminds, and perhaps gain some insight into our real goals.

 Also, making intelligence general like this will allow for a new concept of layering.
-Social intelligence wrapping over conscious intelligence wrapping over unconscious intelligence is a tricky and difficult thing to reason about.
+Social intelligence wrapping over conscious intelligence wrapping over unconscious intelligence is tricky.
 But layering 3 similar learners in a hierarchy is simple to implement.

 ### Basic requirements